1. Start Your Application

 A claim can be made against a construction bond when the contractor:

-• Fails to complete the project (performance bond)
+- Fails to complete the project (covered by a performance bond)

-• Does not pay subcontractors, suppliers, or laborers (payment bond)
+- Does not pay subcontractors, suppliers, or laborers (covered by a payment bond)

-• Withdraws from a bid after being awarded the contract (bid bond)
+- Withdraws from a bid after being awarded the contract (covered by a bid bond)

-• Delivers work that is defective or outside contract specs (maintenance bond)
+- Delivers work that is defective or outside contract specs (covered by a maintenance bond)

-Claims typically arise when the principal (contractor) breaches the terms of the bonded agreement.
+In short, claims typically arise when the contractor breaches the terms of the bonded agreement.

 What’s Covered?